Configure Opti ID for CMS 12

 Install, enable, test, and run Opti ID for CMS 12

-Complete this section at the designated step in your chosen Opti ID configuration (for example, step 4 of option 2).
+Complete this section at the designated step in your chosen Opti ID configuration (for example, step 4 of option 2 in the Configuration Options section).

 Install the following NuGet package in your solution using the NuGet Package Manager in Visual Studio or the command line: